 No Job for a Lady’s newly appointed Labour MP Jean Price is depicted struggling in a disorderly and frequently chauvinistic House of Commons.
-While Gray sees in Jean something of a comic victim at the mercy of her circumstances, ‘in terms of the plots we are generally expected to laugh at Jean’ (Gray 1994, 105).
-I would argue rather that Jean is presented as an intelligent, sympathetic and principled character, trying to make her mark in a divided and duplicitous workplace in which women have always been a minority.
+While Gray sees in Jean something of a comic victim at the mercy of her circumstances, ‘in terms of the plots we are generally expected to laugh at Jean’ (Gray 1994, 105), I would argue rather that Jean is presented as an intelligent, sympathetic and principled character, trying to make her mark in a divided and duplicitous workplace in which women have always been a minority.
 The fictional Jean Price’s historical context is as part of the opposition to prime minister Margaret Thatcher’s third term of office (1987-90) and then John Major’s (1990-97).
-Jean would have been one of only around thirteen per cent of female MPs and she precedes the controversially named ‘Blair’s Babes’, a reductive title applied to the one hundred and one women elected as part of the 1997 Labour Government (Pilcher 1999, 107).
+Jean would have been one of only around thirteen per cent of female MPs and she precedes the controversially named ‘Blair’s Babes’, a reductive title applied to the 101 women elected as part of the 1997 Labour Government (Pilcher 1999, 107).
 Jean’s situation reverses Andrew’s ‘housewives’ comedy’ construct in that it is Jean’s husband Geoff (Mark Kingston) who is frequently presented at home in the kitchen trying to cope with her antisocial hours, and the demands that the job places on them as a household are a frequent backdrop to their discussions.
 Had Jean been a male MP, such problematising of their circumstances would have been far less likely to assume a central role.
 The series tackles meaty subject matter, synthesising issues likely to be of concern to Jean as a Labour MP in the late 1980s and early 1990s, alongside the constant added inconveniences that being a woman in this environment place upon her.
 On her first day she is pointedly directed to the male toilets and asked if she thinks that it is appropriate to wear trousers to the House.
-Over the course of three series Jean tackles a wide range of issues, from childcare in the workplace, the banning of offensive magazines, child custody, the transport of toxic waste, homelessness, health care reform, wrongful imprisonment and deportation.
-As with the presentation of Caroline Fairchild, Jean Price is shown as a competent capable, thoughtful woman; the point of identification in an overtly cynical House of Commons.
-Price is presented as resolute in holding onto her identity and idealism, in contrast to the scheming, power-grabbing money hungry antics of her fellow male MPs.
+Over the course of three series Jean tackles a wide range of issues, from childcare in the workplace, to the banning of offensive magazines, child custody, the transport of toxic waste, homelessness, health care reform, wrongful imprisonment and deportation.
+As with the presentation of Caroline Fairchild, Jean Price is shown as a competent, capable, thoughtful woman: the point of identification in an overtly cynical House of Commons.
+Price is presented as resolute in holding onto her identity and idealism, in contrast to the scheming, power-grabbing money-hungry antics of her fellow male MPs.
 No Job for a Lady also covers similar territory to two other much better known political satires of the 1980s and 1990s, The New Statesman (1987-92) and the earlier Yes Minister (1980-84) and Yes Prime Minister (1986-88).
 The absence of No Job for a Lady in explorations of political television comedy is telling.
 The presentation of a female perspective on events, which concentrates on the day to day trivia of parliamentary life, offers a valuable corrective to these male-dominated accounts which focus on larger-than-life characters and extraordinary events.